 Organic chemistry is a new language that is spoken in words and structures.
 The best way to learn a language is to work problems every day.
 The purpose of WileyPLUS assignments is to help you master essential foundational concepts in the course.
 Remembering and understanding foundational concepts is a prerequisite to APPLYING those concepts and analyzing problems: you need to learn the basics first so that you can use them!
-There will be WileyPLUS assignment sets assigned on Tuesday, Thursday, and Saturday after each class.
-Tuesday's assignment will be due on Thursday night at 11:59 p.m., Thursday's assignment will be due on Saturday night at 11:59 p.m., and Saturday's assignment will be due on Monday night at 11:59 p.m.
+There will be WileyPLUS assignment sets assigned on Monday, Wednesday, and Friday after each class.
+Monday's assignment will be due on Wednesday night at 11:59 p.m., Wednesday's assignment will be due on Friday night at 11:59 p.m.